60 dancers who fled the war now take the stage — as The United Ukrainian Ballet

 Gogidze says she's in constant contact with her fellow dancers back in Kyiv.
 Her company, The National Opera of Ukraine, has reopened, but it's been a challenge.
 "They have no light.
 They have no hot water.
 Sirens and rockets sometimes.
 It's really hard," she says.

 It's not lost on the Ukrainian government that the audience for this event includes decision-makers.
-The Kennedy Center recently hosted a 60th anniversary celebration of the Art in Embassies program.
-One of the dancers with The United Ukrainian Ballet performed The Dying Swan solo from Swan Lake.
+The Kennedy Center and the U.S. State Department recently hosted a 60th anniversary celebration of the Art in Embassies program.
+One of the dancers with The United Ukrainian Ballet performed a solo piece called The Dying Swan.

 Ukrainian Ambassador Oksana Markarova told members of the Washington establishment that she and others at the embassy have had "very difficult discussions" about whether, "during a full-fledged war, to continue our events ... with art, with songs, with art exhibitions."
 She said they decided that not to continue would be "exactly what Russians wanted us to do."